-So if you’re thinking of taking up the sport or have been playing it for years, this blog is for you.
-There are seven players on the court for each team during a netball match, so here are our seven reasons why we think netball is a great sport:
+So if you’re thinking of taking up netball or have been playing it for years, this blog is for you.
+There are seven players on the court for each team during a netball match, so here are our seven reasons why netball is the best sport:

-No. 1 – Our shooters don’t need a backboard to get the ball through the hoop
+No. 1 – you don’t need a backboard to get the ball through the hoop

 That’s right netball demands 100% more accuracy compared to other court/hoop sports with no aids to get the ball into the hoop.
-Hours and hours of practice lead to shooters having shooting percentages above 90% per game.
-These hours of practice tell them how much weight to put behind the ball to make sure it goes through the net and scores valuable points for their team.
+Hours and hours of practice mean shooters often have a shooting percentage of over 90% per game.
+These hours of training tell players how much weight to put behind the ball to make sure it goes through the net and scores valuable points for their team.

 No. 2 – You’ll be sure to make new friends